Drake Law students have opportunities to expand their classroom knowledge abroad in Cuba or France.

 Drake Law School's Summer in France program gives students a chance to earn 6 credits in comparative and international law subjects, taught in English, at the University of Nantes in Nantes, France.

-During the trip, students travel to Paris for a meeting with French jurists, participate in a mock trial with French lawyers, visit administrative courts and the local legislature, and more.
+During the trip, students participate in a mock trial with French lawyers, visit administrative courts and the local legislature, and more.
 The program is organized by Professor Ellen Yee.

 Learn more about the Summer in France program.